vonvoo/docs/docs/source/virtual phone numbers.rst

 Choose a Provider
 ---------

-Choose one of these providers for the Primary Virtual Phone Number.
+Choose one of these providers for the Primary Virtual Phone Number

    - |logo_googlevoice| Google Voice